 Rentals and homestays allow for a wholesome and unique experience.
-Why not see what it is like to live in a real French cottage or on a farm?
+Why not see what it is like to live in a real French cottage in Normandy or on a farm?

 For those who are looking for a more adventurous (or less expensive) feel, campsites are fairly popular; most offer furnished caravans for rent.
 You will find great offers on Camping and Co.